murphyk/khipu-bayes-talk/slides.md

 ## Exploration-Exploitation Tradeoff

-Need to try new actions (explore) to learn about their effects before exploiting the best action.
+Need to try new actions (explore) to learn about their effects before exploiting the best action (dual control problem).

 ![explore-exploit](./figs/explore-exploit.png){style="max-width: 30%" .horizontal-center}